Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 • Brain cells that don’t function properly

-An effective TBI rehab plan often involves hyperbaric oxygen therapy (HBOT) in combination with cognitive, nutritional, and physiological protocols.
-Research illustrates these collective methods work well in repairing areas of the brain after a traumatic brain injury or concussion.
+At Aviv Clinics, our TBI rehab plan often involves hyperbaric oxygen therapy (HBOT) in combination with cognitive, nutritional, and physiological protocols.

-The Aviv Medical Program, which can include this unique protocol, can yield multiple changes in the brain, including:
+Scientific evidence shows this unique protocol can produce multiple changes in the brain, including:

 • Blood vessel formation (angiogenesis)